game-ci/documentation/docs/docker/01-docker-images.md

 You are building for 3 targets on a Linux based platform, 3 targets for a Windows based platform, and 1 target for a MacOS based platform:

 - Number of seats consumed for the Linux build instances: 1
-- Number of seats consumed for the Windows build instances: 3
+- Number of seats consumed for the Windows build instances: 1
 - Number of seats consumed for the MacOS build instances: 1

-Total concurrently consumed seats: **5**
+Total concurrently consumed seats: **3**

-This does not preclude you from doing builds sequentially, for example if you only have 1 seat available for your CI pipeline in the second example, you could build all Linux targets simultaneously, then build each Windows platform sequentially, and finally build the 1 MacOS target after that.
-More license seats would allow you to parallelize more Windows and MacOS builds.
-We prioritize getting build targets onto Linux and only use Windows and MacOS when necessary to maximize parallelism.
+Notice it doesn't matter how many targets you build on each platform, the cost is always one concurrent license seat.
+This does not preclude you from doing builds sequentially, for example if you only have 1 seat available for your CI pipeline, you could build all Linux targets first, then build all Windows targets, and finally build the 1 MacOS target after that.
+More license seats would allow you to parallelize more platforms.
+In this example, having 3 seats means being able to build all targets simultaneously.